RiverArchitect/RA_wiki/wiki/Signposts.md

  -  A terrain DEM (or DTM) is automatically assigned from the selected *Condition* folder.
  -  A flow depth Raster (in arid regions) marks the level for relative elevations.
 Designers may have different reasons for choosing the relevant flow depth Raster (low flows for habitat enhancement or high flows for flood protection), and therefore, no recommendation is made here.

+Please note that step-like artifacts may occur in the detrended DEM.
+The steps result from variations in the Thalweg elevation of the DEM that attenuate with the selection of flow depth Rasters of higher discharges.
+Users can decide to select a low-flow depth Raster to be on the safe side for delineating vegetation plantings or a high-flow depth Raster to reduce step-like artifacts in the detrended DEM.

 ## Create a spatial subset of a Condition<a name="sub-condition"></a>
 ***